AdenWhitworth/checkmate-AI/README.md

 - **Python**: The primary programming language for the project, powering all data processing, model training, and backend integration.
 - **Scikit-learn (SKLearn)**: A machine learning library for preprocessing data, evaluating models, and implementing supplementary algorithms like scaling and validation.
 - **TensorFlow**: An end-to-end machine learning framework used for building, training, and fine-tuning AI models, including transformers and neural networks.
+- **Linchess Database**: Open-source database containing millions of chess games, used to train the bots chess gameplay at varying skill levels.

 ## Getting Started